vheun/wedoBoostPoweredUp/README.md

 hub.setMotor(speed, (optionl) port, (optional) uuid);
 ~~~~

-**[boost only]** Set the motor position in degrees with a set speed.
+**[not for Wedo]** Set the motor position in degrees with a set speed.
 If the motor is connected, it will execute the amount of degrees.

 ~~~~js
 wedoBoostPoweredUp.setMotorDegrees(degree, speed, port, uuid, callback);
 ~~~~

-**[boost only]** Set the motor position in degrees with a set speed.
+**[not for Wedo]** Set the motor position in degrees with a set speed.
 If the motor is connected, it will run to the exact position in degrees.

 ~~~~js
 wedoBoostPoweredUp.setAbsolutMotorDegrees(absolutDegree, speed, port, uuid, callback);